MicrosoftDocs/well-architected/well-architected/service-guides/azure-expressroute.md

 >
 > - **Test ExpressRoute gateway performance to meet work load requirements:** Use the Azure Connectivity Toolkit to test performance across your ExpressRoute circuit to understand bandwidth capacity and latency of your network connection.
 >
-> - **Plan for scaling your ExpressRoute circuits:** Choose the right ExpressRoute circuit SKU based on your scalability requirements through varied features and limits.
+> - **Plan for scaling:** Based on your scalability requirements, choose the right ExpressRoute circuit SKU and also the Virtual Network Gateway SKUs.
+Each SKU offers different features and limits.
+Take into consideration the performance, feature, and routing needs of your network.
 For additional scalability guidance for your solution, see [Recommendations for optimizing scaling and partitioning](/azure/well-architected/performance-efficiency/scale-partition#configure-scaling).
 >
-> - **Plan for scaling your ExpressRoute Virtual Network Gateway:**  Choose the right ExpressRoute Virtual Network Gateway SKU based on your scalability requirements through varied features and limits.
-Take into consideration the performance, feature, and routing needs of your network when selecting the ExpressRoute Virtual Network Gateway SKU.
->
-> - **Configure Scalable Gateways to automatically scale for performance:** Scalable Gateway allows you to scale up and down automatically with your gateway instances to accommodate performance needs.
-This feature is only available for the *ErGwScale* SKU.
->
-> - **Enable ExpressRoute FastPath on your virtual network gateway:** Enable ExpressRoute FastPath for lower latency, higher throughput, bypassing the gateway in the data-path.
-This feature is only available for the *ErGW3AZ* and *Ultra performance* SKU.
->
-> - **Monitor performance of ExpressRoute resources:**  Collect and analyze the performance telemetry in accordance with the [WAF Recommendations for collecting performance data](/azure/well-architected/performance-efficiency/collect-performance-data#key-design-strategies).
+> - **Monitor the performance of ExpressRoute resources:**  Collect and analyze the performance telemetry in accordance with the [WAF Recommendations for collecting performance data](/azure/well-architected/performance-efficiency/collect-performance-data#key-design-strategies).
 Validate that it meets your performance targets and set up alerts to proactively notify you when a certain threshold is met.

 ### Recommendations